remko/xeps/whiteboarding.md

 specific.
 In a shared session, we are going to designate one party to be the *client*, and the other the *server*.
 In a one-to-one session such as the one from our example, either party can play the client or server role, it just needs to be agreed up front (e.g. the initiator of the session).
-We make this distinction so we can have different focus for the algorithms on the client and the server side, allowing the server algorithm to scale to multi-user scenarios (not handled in this specification).
+We make this distinction so we can have different focus for the control algorithms on the client and the server side, allowing the server algorithm to scale to multi-user scenarios (not handled in this specification).
 Concretely, in our example, let's assume Romeo is the client, and Juliet is the server.